alt3-cookbooks/cakebox/README.md

 # Supported Platforms

-This cookbook is test-kitchen tested against the following platforms:
+This cookbook is kitchen-tested against the following platforms:

 - ubuntu-14.04